|POLICY TITLE:||Carnegie Mellon University Policy on Academic Integrity|

 Students at Carnegie Mellon are engaged in intellectual activity consistent with the highest standards of the academy.
 The relationship between students and instructors and their shared commitment to overarching standards of respect, honor and transparency determine the integrity of our community of scholars.
 The actions of our students, faculty and staff are a representation of our university community and of the professional and personal communities that we lead.
 Therefore, a deep and abiding commitment to academic integrity is fundamental to a Carnegie Mellon education.
 Honesty and good faith, clarity in the communication of core values, professional conduct of work, mutual trust and respect, and fairness and exemplary behavior represent the expectations for ethical behavior for all members of the Carnegie Mellon community.

 Policy StatementIn any manner of presentation, it is the responsibility of each student to produce her/his own original academic work.
 Collaboration or assistance on academic work to be graded is not permitted unless explicitly authorized by the course instructor(s).
-Students may utilize the assistance provided by Academic Development, the Global Communication Center, and the Academic Resource Center (CMU-Q) unless specifically prohibited by the course instructor(s).
+Students may utilize the assistance provided by the Student Academic Success Center and the Academic Resource Center (CMU-Q) unless specifically prohibited by the course instructor(s).
 Any other sources of collaboration or assistance must be specifically authorized by the course instructor(s).

 In all academic work to be graded, the citation of all sources is required.
-When collaboration or assistance is permitted by the course instructor(s) or when a student utilizes the services provided by Academic Development, the Global Communication Center, and the Academic Resource Center (CMU-Q), the acknowledgement of any collaboration or assistance is likewise required.
+When collaboration or assistance is permitted by the course instructor(s) or when a student utilizes the services provided by the Student Academic Success Center and the Academic Resource Center (CMU-Q), the acknowledgement of any collaboration or assistance is likewise required.
 This citation and acknowledgement must be incorporated into the work submitted and not separately or at a later point in time.
 Failure to do so is dishonest and is subject to disciplinary action.

 Instructors have a duty to communicate their expectations including those specific to collaboration, assistance, citation and acknowledgement within each course.
 Students likewise have a duty to ensure that they understand and abide by the standards that apply in any course or academic activity.
 In the absence of such understanding, it is the student’s responsibility to seek additional information and clarification.